 Marketers are not always experts in the field they market to.
 But in the case of practitioner marketing, it is hard to motivate, measure, and recruit practitioners if you don’t also speak their language.
 You need to be able to hold a conversation about the topics they are experts in and not shy away from the depth they can cover.
 Otherwise, they might feel you are not qualified to even review their content.

 As you can see, there is a lot more to practitioner content marketing than a blog post.
 For many organizations, practitioner marketing is such an additional internal expense and effort that they decide it is not worth doing it themselves.

 The value of practitioner content marketing is tremendous.
 But it’s not a toe-in-the-water type of effort.
 You have to go all-in.
-When you do, you’ll build a quality and credible relationship with the market that will create new leads, and foster customer growth.
+When you do, you’ll build a quality and credible relationship with your market that will create new leads and foster customer growth.

 This post was originally published in April 2019 and updated in July 2021.